Field research: Biology and ecology

 In biology, field research typically involves studying of free-living wild animals in which the subjects are observed in their natural habitat, without changing, harming, or materially altering the setting or behavior of the animals under study.
 Field research is an indispensable part of biological science.

-Animal migration tracking (including bird ringing/banding) is a frequently-used field technique, allowing field scientists to track migration patterns and routes, and animal longevity in the wild.
+Animal migration tracking (including bird ringing/banding) is a frequently used field technique, allowing field scientists to track migration patterns and routes, and animal longevity in the wild.
 Knowledge about animal migrations is essential to accurately determining the size and location of protected areas.

 Field research also can involve study of other kingdoms of life, such as plantae, fungi, and microbes, as well as ecological interactions among species.

 Field courses have been shown to be efficacious for generating long-term interest in and commitment for undergraduate students in STEM, but the number of field courses has not kept pace with demand.
 Cost has been a barrier to student participation.

+Consumer research

+In applied business disciplines, such as in marketing, fieldwork is a standard research method both for commercial purposes, like market research, and academic research.
+For instance, researchers have used ethnography, netnography, and in-depth interviews within Consumer Culture Theory, a field that aims to understand the particularities of contemporary consumption.
+Several academic journals such as Consumption Markets & Culture, and the Journal of Consumer Research regularly publish qualitative research studies that use fieldwork.